sup4rnet/tofino-reservation-app/deploy/systemd/README.md

 ###  Note

-This is a local test on `restsrv01.polito.it` server.
-It has been automated with Ansible playbooks.
-Do not use it for production.
+This is a old local test on `restsrv01.polito.it` server.

-### Installation
+It uses a systemd service to run the Flask app and the watcher service.

-Scripts to install as a systemd service on linux and notify switches with `entr`.
+Do not use in production without testing and adapting the code to your needs.